 A healthcare provider client leveraged in-memory computing to lower the cost to check member eligibility and admin rights for doctors as well as making regulatory compliance faster.

-With the heritage of building world class DBMS platforms, Software AG introduced Terracotta DB in October 2017.
+With the heritage of building world class DBMS platforms, Software AG introduced Terracotta in October 2017.
 The new in-memory data platform supports a flexible data model and built-in compute capabilities for customers to address their operational storage as well as analytical processing needs.

-In addition to core storage and compute, Terracotta DB also brings stream processing and data visualization capabilities on the same platform.
-Also, a data platform like Terracotta DB will eventually eliminate the need for moving data from an operational store to one that supports analytics.
+In addition to core storage and compute, Terracotta also brings stream processing and data visualization capabilities on the same platform.
+Also, a data platform like Terracotta will eventually eliminate the need for moving data from an operational store to one that supports analytics.

 From a business perspective, an in-memory data platform provides a scalable and responsive data tier to build agile applications by responding to your business needs quickly and reducing the overall cost of data management (no data movement and manipulation required).